David Allan Coe

 David Allan Coe (born September 6, 1939) is an American singer and songwriter.
 Coe took up music after spending much of his early life in reform schools and prisons, and first became notable for busking in Nashville.
 He initially played mostly in the blues style, before transitioning to country music, becoming a major part of the 1970s outlaw country scene.
 His biggest hits include "You Never Even Called Me by My Name", "Longhaired Redneck", "The Ride", "Mona Lisa Lost Her Smile", and "She Used to Love Me a Lot".

 His most popular songs performed by others are the number-one hits "Would You Lay With Me (In a Field of Stone)" sung by Tanya Tucker and Johnny Paycheck's rendition of "Take This Job and Shove It".
 The latter inspired the movie of the same name.
-Coe's rebellious attitude, wild image, and unconventional lifestyle set him apart from other country performers, both winning him legions of fans and hindering his mainstream success by alienating the music industry establishment.
+Coe's rebellious attitude, wild image and unconventional lifestyle set him apart from other country performers, both winning him legions of fans and hindering his mainstream success by alienating the music industry establishment.
 Coe continues to be a popular performer on the country music circuit.

 Biography

 Coe was born in Akron, Ohio, on September 6, 1939.
 His favorite singer as a child was Johnny Ace.
-After being sent to the Starr Commonwealth For Boys reform school at the age of nine, he spent much of the next 20 years in correctional facilities, including three years at the Ohio Penitentiary.
-Coe claimed he received encouragement to begin writing songs from Screamin' Jay Hawkins, with whom he had spent time in prison.
+After being sent to the Starr Commonwealth for Boys reform school at the age of nine, he spent much of the next two decades in correctional facilities, including three years at the Ohio Penitentiary.
+Coe said he received encouragement to begin writing songs from Screamin' Jay Hawkins, with whom he had spent time in prison.

-After concluding another prison term in 1967, Coe embarked on a music career in Nashville, living in a hearse which he parked in front of the Ryman Auditorium while he performed on the street.
+After concluding another prison term in 1967, Coe embarked on a music career in Nashville, living in a hearse, which he parked in front of the Ryman Auditorium while he performed on the street.
 He caught the attention of Shelby Singleton, owner of the independent record label Plantation Records and signed a contract with his label.
-Coe is a retired member of the Louisville, Kentucky, chapter of the Outlaws Motorcycle Club.
+Coe is a retired member of the Louisville, Kentucky chapter of the Outlaws Motorcycle Club.

 He is the father of Tyler Mahan Coe, the creator of the Cocaine & Rhinestones podcast, which chronicles the history of country music.
+He has four children with Jody Lynn Coe.

-According to news sources, he owes over $300,000 in child support.
+According to news sources, in 2007, he owed over $300,000 in child support.